-Alumni Connections Instructor and alumna Saloni Mahendro shares product with Premier Marketing Group ctudente Suny CH - H
+Alumni Connections Instructor and alumna Saloni Mahendro shares product with Premier Marketing Group students.
+100

 MERCHANDISING & MARKETING

 The Merchandising & Marketing Program prepares students for a wide range of careers in the global fields of fashion merchandising, marketing, and brand management.
 The curriculum emphasizes the development of creative, financial, technological, buying and promotional strategies that affect consumer behavior in the digital era.
 Core values of the program include critical thought, creative applications, teamwork, and effective communication.